ibrahimhamada/Analyzing-US-Crime-Data/README.md

 ### 4) Hypothesis Testing:

-     Claim 1: “U.S. states that implement stricter firearm control laws, have lower violent crime rates on average”
+   * Claim 1: “U.S. states that implement stricter firearm control laws, have lower violent crime rates on average”
-     Claim2: Black people are assigned a high risk score compared to white people.
+   * Claim2: “Black people are assigned a high risk score compared to white people”

 In this part, we formulated a hypothesis test to assess the validity of these 2 claims given the available data.